J35P312/PileupPipe/README.md

     python setup.py > config.conf

+Download the singularity collection (note, the singularity collection needs to be placed in the pipeline folder)

+singularity pull --name PileUp.simg shub://J35P312/PileupPipe

+or build it yourself:

+singularity build PileUp.simg Singularity

 open the config file using a text editor and change the path variables:

     nano config.conf

-The Picard tools (line 48) and reference (line 49) paths are required:
+The  reference (line 49) path is required:

-You need to install TIDDIT and put the TIDDIT directory inside the PileupPipe directory.

 Additionally, you need to put a .vep folder containing the vep database insisde the PileupPipe folder.

-If you use the slurm wrappers, you need to edit the slurm account in the files, SubmitAnnotation.sh, SubmitGeneList.sh, and SubmitNoGeneList.sh
+If you use the slurm wrappers, you need to edit the slurm account in the files,  SubmitGeneList.sh, and SubmitNoGeneList.sh

 # Gene list